Institution of Fire Engineers: Membership grades and post-nominals

 The IFE has different membership types to suit anyone interested in, studying or working in fire engineering, with graded memberships designed to recognise fire sector professionals at different stages of their career:

-Affiliate Individual (no post-nominal) – Affiliate Individual membership is available to anyone with an interest in fire engineering, but that haven’t at this stage, met the requirements of a membership grade.
+Affiliate Individual (no post-nominal) – Affiliate Individual membership is available to anyone with an interest in fire engineering but that have not met the requirements of a membership grade.

-Student (no post-nominal) – Student membership is available at a discounted rate for students of fire related studies.
+Student (no post-nominal) – The Student membership is available at a discounted rate for students of fire related studies.
 Student membership requires proof of current study and is limited to a maximum of five years.
 Students who are studying full time will be entitled to free membership, providing they provide evidence of current academic year course enrolment.

-Technician (TIFireE) – Technician grade membership is for those who have approximately two years of experience in the fire sector and meet the academic and other requirements.
+Technician (TIFireE) – The Technician grade membership is for those who have at least two years of experience in the fire sector and meet the academic and other requirements.

-Graduate (GIFireE) – Graduate grade membership is for those who have approximately three years of experience in the fire sector and have a ‘level 3’ qualification as set out in the requirements.
+Graduate (GIFireE) – The Graduate grade membership of the Institution of Fire Engineers is for professionals who meet the academic requirements and have a minimum of three years of experience specifically in fire engineering.

-Associate (AIFireE) – Associate grade membership is for those people who meet the academic criteria for Member grade and are working towards gaining the necessary experience required to meet the full Member grade criteria.
+Associate (AIFireE) – The Associate grade membership is for those people who meet the academic criteria for Member grade and are working towards gaining the necessary experience required to meet the full Member grade criteria.
 This makes Associate grade ideal for new graduates of fire-related degrees.

-Member (MIFireE) – Member grade membership is appropriate for individuals who hold a Level 4 Diploma or equivalent and have been working within the fire sector for at least five years.
+Member (MIFireE) – The Member grade membership is appropriate for individuals who hold a Level 4 Diploma or equivalent and have been working within the fire sector for at least five years.
 This makes Member grade ideal for those who have gained extensive experience and now want the professional recognition to go with it.

-Fellow (FIFireE) – The prestigious grade of Fellow is awarded by special Board resolution.
-The FIFireE grade is awarded to those who have demonstrated significant individual responsibility and exceptional contribution to the fire engineering profession over an extended period of time, not normally less than 15 years.
+Fellow (FIFireE) – The grade of Fellow is awarded by special Board resolution to those who have demonstrated significant individual responsibility and exceptional contribution to the fire engineering profession over an extended period of time, not normally less than 15 years.
 Fellows of the IFE also benefit from esteemed professional recognition in the global fire sector through the use of the post-nominal FIFireE.

 Technical Report Route – The purpose of the Technical Report Route is to provide a route to membership for the grades of Graduate (GIFireE) and Member (MIFireE).
 This route is available for those persons who do not have academic qualifications required for membership of the IFE, but who are able to demonstrate that in later life, they have achieved a standard of professional competence comparable to their contemporaries who have achieved their grade of membership through the academic route.

 Affiliate Organisation – Affiliate Organisation membership is available to any company that might have an interest in fire engineering and would like to be affiliated with the IFE.